activeadmin/activeadmin/docs/0-installation.md

 ## webpacker

-For new apps starting with Rails 6.0, Webpacker has become the default asset generator.
 You can **opt-in to using Webpacker for ActiveAdmin assets** as well by updating your configuration to turn on the `use_webpacker` option, either at installation time or manually.

 * at active_admin installation: